CSC 1510 Introduction to Information Technology 4 cr.

 CSC 3810 (Formerly CS 381A) Database Principles 4 cr.

 The study of the concepts and structures necessary to design and implement a Database Management System (DBMS) focusing on modern relational database models.
 Data design and models will be examined.
 Topics include relational database models, database modeling concepts, schemas, normalization, DDL and DML (primarily SQL), file organizations, concurrency control, security controls, and object-oriented databases.
-Prerequisite CSC 2620.
+Prerequisite A grade of a C or better in CSC 2620.
 Four hours per week.

 CSC 3875 System Administration, Privacy, Ethics, and Technology 4 cr.